sendgrid/sendgrid-python/USAGE.md

 **This endpoint allows you to update a sender identity.**

 Updates to `from.email` require re-verification.
-If your domain has been whitelabeled it will auto verify on creation.
-Otherwise, an email will be sent to the `from.email`.
+If your domain has been authenticated it will auto verify on creation.
+Otherwise an email will be sent to the `from.email`.

 Partial updates are allowed, but fields that are marked as "required" in the POST (create) endpoint must not be nil if that field is included in the PATCH request.